Easy Illustrated Guide: How to Catch a Bus in London

 Do you thank the bus driver in London?

 You certainly can!
-Though you don’t exit near the driver; you exit in the middle of the bus.
+Though you don’t exit near the driver; you exit in the middle of the bus (or the back on newer buses).
 You can give a wave of thanks if you wish.
-Most people in London don’t but drivers always like being appreciated!

 More on Navigating London